 For any condition it is important to be consistent with your usage and apply every day as instructed.

 Depending on how long you stop for before starting again, and the condition you are experiencing, your hair will most likely start to shed again.

 Firstly, we understand this can be disconcerting but it is nothing to worry about - in fact it is a good sign!
 When Belgravia clients first start using high strength minoxidil,

 a small number may find that for a short period their hair starts shedding in slightly larger amounts than before.
 This can happen in both men and women and is temporary.
 The hair that sheds will be replaced by new, stronger hair.

 No. Using more than the dosage specified by your hair loss specialist can be dangerous and it is important that you only use the amount advised by your hair loss specialist.
 Your minoxidil has been recommended to ensure optimum results for your case so you do not need to use any more than has been prescribed.
 It can also make you more likely to experience skin irritation and dryness due to excessive use.

-9 Can you apply haircare, styling products or sun cream to the scalp after using minoxidil?
+9 Can you apply haircare or styling products to the scalp after using minoxidil?

 It is prudent to seek their advice before resuming your previous treatment course as the components may need tweaking to ensure they are right for your level and pattern of shedding at the time of restarting.

 Whilst you and your partner are trying to conceive you may continue to use minoxidil